yenertuz/yenertuz.github.io/README.md

 ## WHAT'S YENER UP TO?

-**Problem:** Supervisors at work checking in with me to see where I'm at with my work.
-This way they'll be able to read updates.
+**Problem:** Supervisors at work need to individually ask me daily if I have enough assignments, which takes significant time.

 **Another problem:** Can't afford hosting for a dynamic website